Malaysian Remote Sensing Agency

 The Malaysian Remote Sensing Agency (Agensi Remote Sensing Malaysia), abbreviated MRSA or ARSM, was a department responsible for remote sensing under the Ministry of Science, Technology and Innovation (Malaysia).
-On 20 February 2019, the Malaysian Cabinet had approved the merging of Malaysian Remote Sensing Agency (MRSA) and National Space Agency (ANGKASA) to establish of Malaysian Space Agency (MYSA).
+On 20 February 2019, the Malaysian Cabinet had approved the merging of the Malaysian Remote Sensing Agency (MRSA) and National Space Agency (ANGKASA) to establish the Malaysian Space Agency (MYSA).

 Background

-Malaysian Centre of Remote Sensing (MACRES) or Pusat Remote Sensing Negara was established in August 1988 as a research and development centre in remote sensing and related technologies, it was recognised as a federal institute of research in the field of remote sensing and related technologies.
+Malaysian Centre of Remote Sensing (MACRES) or Pusat Remote Sensing Negara was established in August 1988 as a research and development centre in remote sensing and related technologies.
+It was recognised as a federal institute of research in the field of remote sensing and related technologies.
 On 15 February 2008, MACRES was upgraded as a full government department and known as Malaysian Remote Sensing Agency (MRSA).
-MRSA started with a team of 17 professionals and supporting staff, by 2018, the total post has been increased to 226 professionals.
+MRSA started with a team of 17 professionals and supporting staff.
+By 2018, the total post has been increased to 226 professionals.

 Facilities

 MRSA is equipped with computer system for satellite data image processing, geographic information system and global positioning system, a satellite ground receiving station for real time data acquisition, microwave remote sensing laboratory (anechoic chamber, mobile scatterometer), remote sensing digital photographic laboratory and remote sensing data archiving and retrieval centre.